DOI-USGS/planetary-ard/content/tutorials/find_data_and_qgis_load.md

  {{< figure src="/images/tutorials/search_and_qgis_load/qgis_loaded.png" alt="A PNG showing the 86 color observations loaded into QGIS." title="The results of this tutorial, 86 false color HiRISE images streamed from the Amazon Registry of Open Data into QGIS." >}}

 {{< hint type=warning title="Draft" >}}
-This is an in progress draft example.
+This is a work in progress.
 Please feel free to test, but use with caution!
 {{< /hint >}}

 In this tutorial, you will learn how to: